-During his lecture to students in the entrepreneurship program, Carmi spoke about entrepreneurship and innovation, and about the different aspects of a new project: the idea, the business model, the investment, the team, marketing and sales.
-He did so with many examples.
-At HaBiluim he put special emphasis on the students' project, School Vintage Store.
+Carmi spoke to students who attend the EFK program about entrepreneurship and innovation, and about the different aspects of a new project: the idea, the business model, the investment, the team, marketing, and sales.
+He did so by many examples.

 Guest Lecture: Miri Kotzer

-For example KishKush ensures that even if there are competitions during the event, there is no winning team, since it is important that everyone feels good and enjoys the event.
+For example KishKush ensures that even if there are competitions during the event, there is no winning team since it is important that everyone feels good and enjoys the event.

-We learned that parents look for birthday cake ideas, so today we also provide special cakes for events.
+"We learned that parents look for birthday cake ideas, so today we also provide special cakes for events.